BEST WESTERN Hotel Galles Milan

 For a spot of luxury, look out the glass-roofed arcade near the Duomo: The Galleria Vittorio Emanuele II.
 Built in 1867, the ceilings vaults are decorated with mosaics representing Asia, Africa, Europe and America.
 It has a grand style that’s given it the name of “Il salotto di Mlano” ( Milan’s living room).
 Prada’s flagship store has been in business here since 1913 and it’s recently been joined by Louis Vuitton and Gucci.
 Underground MM1 (red line) to Rho/Bisceglie, stop Duomo.

-The Scala Opera House was commissioned by the Empress Maria Theresa of Austria in 1776 and has seen the premier of many great classical Italian operas.
+The Scala Opera House was commissioned by the Empress Maria Theresa of Austria in 1776 and was designed by the famous architect Giuseppe Piermarini.
 The sumptuous auditorium is decorated in red velvet and glided stuccowork.
 You can visit the auditorium as part of a museum tour.
 The museum is open every day from 9 am to 12 pm and from 1.30 pm to 5 pm.
 Underground MM1 (red line) to Rho/Bisceglie, stop Duomo.

 In the heart of the city, beside the Duomo, there is the historic Palazzo Reale, seat of the city council in the 11th century.
 Today the palace hosts a museum and many art exhibitions.
 Palazzo Reale is open every day from 8 am to 7 pm.
 Underground MM1 (red line) to Rho/Bisceglie, stop Duomo